 This means South Australian graduates have the substantial advantage of being able to apply for permanent residency from the same place where they spent their study years building strong career networks and work experience.
 Unlike students who study in non-regional parts of Australia, South Australian graduates won’t have to relocate to be eligible to apply after only three years.

 All Adelaide universities and educational institutions offer world-class courses with a strong focus on developing career-ready graduates through quality education underpinned by the Australian Qualifications Framework.

 Adelaide is a vibrant, welcoming, and friendly city, designated a ‘regional destination’ for Australian visa purposes.
 With affordable living costs, a clean, safe environment, and a focus on preparing graduates for real careers, Adelaide is a popular study abroad choice for students from Hong Kong.

 Adelaide’s three public universities are ranked within the top 2% globally and have produced numerous Nobel Laureates and Rhodes Scholars.
-Adelaide is also home to the campuses of the prestigious Carnegie Mellon University and Torrens University.
+Adelaide is also home to the main campus of Torrens University.
 And several specialist higher education and vocational education and training (VET) institutions.

 Popular courses for Hong Kong students studying in Adelaide include:

 Students studying in South Australia have access to many career resources, industry networks, and professional mentoring opportunities.
 They graduate with established connections and the right experience to help them build a successful graduate career pathway within South Australia.